 To contact Havant Civic Society, please use the contact form or click this link to email us.
 If you’re a social media user, you can also contact us via Facebook and Twitter, see the links in the sidebar on this page.

 To join us and add weight to our voice, visit our Membership Page.

-To report issues with this site, or to make suggestions on how it could be improved, email the webmaster at HCS Webmaster
+To report issues with this site, or to make suggestions on how it could be improved, email the webmaster by clicking this link: HCS Webmaster